engineyard/ey-docs/pages/ssh-install.md

 <h2 id="update">To update an environment with an ssh key</h2>

-1. In your Cloud dashboard, click the environment name.
+1. In your Dashboard, click the environment name.
     For example, the "production" environment of the "MyApp" application.
 3. On the environment, click the More Options tab.
 4. Click Edit Environment.